Scientist Snapshot | Mark Muldowney, Head of Technology and Innovation

 Can you briefly describe your background and current role at Sterling?

 I began my career on the front lines as a Development Chemist, which has given me a broad understanding of the API development and manufacturing process, as well as the challenges that can arise along the way.
-In my current role, this experience provides me an informed perspective, enabling me to better assess commercial viability and anticipate any potential challenges associated with applying new technologies.
+In my current role, this experience provides me with an informed perspective, enabling me to better assess commercial viability and anticipate any potential challenges associated with applying new technologies.

 How do you decide which technologies to focus on developing at Sterling?